1sparo1/CoderMerlin-X-VScode/README.md

 ![](pic/fin.png)

-Click ".Confirm Current Folder".
+Click ***".Confirm Current Folder"***.
 This will drop you in the home directory with all of your files.
 Now you can edit all of your files while using all of your favorite extensions.